Projects

 Incendia delivered the design works within with the clients installation programme period and achieved LPCB Approval for the project.

-GSK Research & Development Site, UK
+GSK Research & Development Site, Ware, UK

 GlaxoSmithKline is one of the pharmaceutical industry leaders, with 85 manufacturing sites in 37 countries, and 32,000 employees involved in the development and production of product, providing an estimated 7% of the world's pharmaceutical market.